sandeepsan98/bookandplaybackend/README.md

 # Book and Play
 Hi This project was developed using HTML, CSS,JavaScript,Java ,MYSql,Servlet,JDBC and JSP
 ### Good Practices
-Writing TestCases
+- Writing TestCases
-Maintained Folder Structure
+- Maintained Folder Structure
-Used Prepared Statement
+- Used Prepared Statement
-Both Frontend and backend validation
+- Both Frontend and backend validation
-Sending data using post method
+- Sending data using post method
-Hashed the password in database
+- Hashed the password in the database

 Welcome to the **Book and Play** platform!